 This is a space to meet people, share resources and ideas, challenge our assumptions and act on our passions.

 As anti-authoritarian space, we strive to create an environment where people are empowered to have interactions based on self-responsibility, mutual respect and free association.
 We want to create a welcoming space for others who share the goals of diverse community, respect for all forms of life, and freedom from coercive relationships, to foster an environment free from sexism, queer&homophobia, racism, able-ism and other forms of hierarchy.

-Those looking for a good, strong, inexpensive cup of coffee are in luck.
-SubRosa is a refuge for the nearly extinct $1 cup of coffee served in your own mug.
-Literature for sale includes anti-authoritarian, ecological and anarchist books and zines.
-The space also houses the Anarchist Lending Library, featuring books on anarchy, Situationists, history, politics, ecology, indigenous studies, feminism and psychology that might not be available in the local library.
+The space also houses the Anarchist Lending Library, featuring books on anarchy, Situationists, history, politics, ecology, indigenous studies, feminism and psychology and more, that might not be available in the local library.

-SubRosa is located next to the Bike Church, at Pacific Avenue and Spruce Street.
-Volunteers transformed a run-down warehouse space and bleak parking lot on lower Pacific into a cozy community and performance space with a large patio surrounded by a beautiful garden.
-Inside and outside, people gather around small tables for coffee and conversation, reading, talking, meeting, and enjoying performances and art.
-Free wi-fi and public computers are also available for use.
-A variety of radical community events will be held at SubRosa, including monthly art shows, Free Skool classes and a weekly Open Mic on Thursdays at 8pm.
+Over 14 years ago hard working folks transformed a run-down retail space and bleak parking lot on lower Pacific into a cozy community and performance space with a large patio surrounded by a beautiful garden.
+Inside and outside, people would gather around small tables for coffee and conversation, reading, talking, meeting, and enjoying performances and art.
+Free wi-fi is also available for use.
+Now SubRosa primarily operates as an event space, with a variety of radical community events - music, meetings, film screenings, Free Skool Santa Cruz classes and much more!

 View Larger Map